doa379/aqueue-/README.md

 # aqueue++

-A threaded queue system using atomic locking.
+A threaded (mpsc) queue system using atomic ordering.